rpmcruz/rpmcruz.github.io/_posts/2017-01-26-number-workers.md

 I tested in another computer.
 The gain is mostly up to the number of physical cores.
 But there are still small marginal gains afterwards, and, surprisingly, no marginal cost.

 Maybe my tests are wrong?
 Here is my code.
-My task is to calculate the number of $\pi$ digits, up to a certain amount, which I called `task_complexity`.
+My task is to calculate the number of $$\pi$$ digits, up to a certain amount, which I called `task_complexity`.
 For whatever reason, I need to do this `tasks` times.

 ```python
 def pi(n):